 My personal journey with grief started my freshman year in college when my boyfriend was killed in an automobile accident.
 I regretted that I never had the chance to say goodbye.
-Ironically, I was taking my first Grief & Loss class at the time.
+Ironically, I was taking my first Death and Dying class at the time.
 This provided a certain level of help but there was not a great deal of grief support on our college campus in the 1980’s.
 His death made me realize how unprepared I was to cope with my grief and the pain of loss.
-All my hopes, dreams and expectations were gone!
+All my hopes, dreams, and expectations were gone!

 A subsequent devastating loss was that of my mother, who passed suddenly at the age of 79.
-I was aware this could happen due to her health condition, but it was traumatic for me in the manner that she passed.
-My mother was my rock.
+I was aware this could happen due to her health condition, but it was traumatic for me in the manner that she died.
+My mother was my anchor.
 I now found myself feeling like an “orphaned adult” since both my parents had now passed.
-I had to put my grief on hold until I could process it appropriately through the tools I had learned from my training’s.
+I had to put my grief on hold until I could process it appropriately through the tools I had learned from my training.

 While the deaths of those I loved caused me to grieve, I have also felt and endured other losses over the years.
-Shortly after my mother died, my eldest daughter moved several states away for work.
-This too was a loss, and my husband’s family business of 30 years closed, and I was not prepared for how this would affect me and my family.
+Shortly after my mother died, my daughter moved out and found myself experiencing” empty nest syndrome,” and my husband’s family business of 30 years closed.
+Lastly, my three beloved Bichon Frise died unexpectedly in one month during the covid-19 pandemic.

 It is my hope that you will allow me the opportunity to teach you how to accept that loss is not a process leading to closure, but one of integration from loss.
-I look forward to walking with you through this journey of healing from trauma and or grief/loss.
+I look forward to walking with you through this journey of healing from traumatic grief & or loss.

-I am located in Fishers, IN serving: Indianapolis, Noblesville, Westfield, Carmel, Zionsville, Fortville, McCordsville, Lawrence, Elwood, Anderson, Indiana.
+I am located in Fishers, Indiana serving: Indianapolis, Noblesville, Westfield, Carmel, Zionsville, Ingalls, Fortville, McCordsville, Lawrence, Elwood, and Anderson.

 Education and Background